shinnosukeono/shinnosukeono.github.io/content/project/mmpp/index.md

 ---
-type: "widget_page"  # Page type is a Widget Page

 title: Models for the Manufacturing of Particulate Process (Models MPP)
 summary: A project focused on establishing a generic framework and core capability to improve industrial productivity.
 tags: